Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Conclusions

 \section{Conclusions}

-In this work we have reviewed a recently proposed quantum-optical model of gravitational redshift that can been implemented as a multimode-mixing gate on the quantum state of one or more photons \cite{Bruschi:Ralph:2014}.
-We have found that the domain of validity of the model does not extend to all values of the redshift but is limited to \textit{conditionally small} redshift, which means that the domain of validity depends on all of the parameters of the problem and not on the gravitational parameters alone.
-The parameters of interest include those that define the mode structure of the photons in addition to the distance between the users and the strength of the local gravitational field.
-We were not able to determine explicit relations between the parameters of the problem that would determine the transition between the viable and non-viable regimes of the model.
-Nevertheless, we provided an analysis of our findings, as well as a discussion on the impact on planned space-based quantum technologies.
-A solution to the problem was also briefly discussed, which allows for a full description of the phenomenon at the price of the need of controlling potentially an infinite amount of degrees of freedom.
-Our work provides yet another another step in the extension of gravitational redshift as a paramount prediction of general relativity from the classical to the relativistic and quantum world.
-We leave it to future work to understand the physical process occurring when the magnitude of the gravitational redshift moves significantly beyond the scope of validity of our model.
+In this work we have studied the domain of validity of a recently proposed quantum-optical model of gravitational redshift, called QOGRM, that can been implemented as a multimode-mixing gate on photonic quantum states \cite{Bruschi:Ralph:2014}.
+We have found that the domain of validity of the model, in its current form, does not extend to all values of the redshift but is limited to small redshift conditional to the defining parameters of the photon.
+Such parameters include those determining the mode structure of the photons, the distance between users exchanging photons, and the strength of the local gravitational field.
+We identified the nature of the problem, which laid in the breakdown of unitarity of the transformation for large redshift due to a non-injective map between the modes of interest and a single artificial environment mode, and we obtained a necessary condition to solve the problem based on extending the unitary transformation to include a sufficient number of auxiliary modes to restore unitarity.
+This condition comes at the price of determining the properties, when such properties are required, of the auxiliary modes, whose number scales only linearly with the number of input modes of interest.
+Tackling this issue can be done analytically for small numbers of modes or using numerical methods in the case of large numbers of modes.

+We concluded our work by providing a discussion on the implications of our results for the study of gravitational redshift as a quantum phenomenon in particular, for the understanding of relativistic quantum physics in the low energy and weak gravity regime more broadly, as well as on the impact on planned space-based quantum technologies.